wubw/wubw.github.io/_sources/2018/ai_for_smartcities.rst.txt

 The Smart city business all starts from data.
 In order to find a better way to operate city, first you need to understand how the city is operating.

-Everyone in the cities is generating new data every day, e.g. shoping records, register personal data online, medical data etc.
+Everyone in the cities is generating new data every day, e.g. shopping records, register personal data online, medical data etc.
 It is huge amount of data set from human being.

 With the boost of IoT technology, we predict even more data will come from sensors than human being.